 Prehabilitation is always better than rehabilitation.
 With an incidence of approximately 10/1000 per year, shoulder injuries have become a common occurrence in athletes and non-athletes alike.

-Many of these injuries result from damage to the rotator cuff that results from inappropriate and repetitive use of the shoulder joint.
+Many shoulder injuries result from damage to the rotator cuff from inappropriate and repetitive use of the shoulder joint.

-There are many exercises that strengthen the rotator cuff in a stable shoulder position, but the face pull reigns supreme for shoulder health.
+While there are many exercises that strengthen the rotator cuff in a stable shoulder position, the face pull reigns supreme for shoulder health.

 BENEFITS OF THE FACE PULL

 - Strengthens the posterior shoulder muscles as well as the four small muscles of the rotator cuff

 - Strengthens and improves scapular stability in an externally rotated position

 - Can help improve the rounded shoulder posture that is prevalent in our society